iotaledger/wasp/clients/apiclient/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiWsGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiV1WsGetRequest struct via the builder pattern

 ### Return type